wearsunscreen/ninety-nine-elm-problems/graphs.md

 [Problem 86b](p/p86b.md) - Use the Welch-Powell algorithm to color the nodes of a graph such that adjacent nodes have different colors.

-[Problem 87](p/p87.md) - From a given node, generate the depth-first traversal of a graph.
+[Problem 87a](p/p87.md) - From a given node, generate the depth-first traversal of a graph.

+[Problem 87b](p/p87b.md) - From a given node, generate the breadth-first traversal of a graph.

 [Problem 88](p/p88.md) - Split a graph into its connected components.